russell-j-boag/russell-j-boag.github.io/tutorial_joint_ddm_pmwg.md

 ## Overview

-This code constructs a joint model of two simulated behavioural datasets.
+This R code constructs a joint model of two simulated behavioural datasets.
 It can be extended to N tasks and multiple data sources per subject (e.g., EEG + choice-RT + fMRI).
 The code and variable names in this script are intended to be as general as possible to allow easy